bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     (literally without tail in Ancient Greek).
     ```

+# Bundles

+Bundles are those paragraphs fenced by triple backquotes.
+Following are the signature IDs for the bundles.

+- img
+- dia
+- ink
+- fml
+- tab
+- par
+- vtm

-# The "img" bundle
+[ The "img" bundle. ]

-The "img" bundle allows for an raster image to be shown.
+This bundle allows for an raster image to be shown.
 In addition, for HTML translation it is also possible to allow
 for a Canvas element to be created such that the image
 can be edited manually.